rajeshrinet/teaching/README.md

-This repository contain resources related to courses taught by me.
+This repository contains supplemental resources to my lectures.
 These include:

 * lecture notes
-* code to plot some useful figures
+* code to plot pedagogical figures
-* code to simulate model system
+* code to simulate model systems